Read in the 2D wave orthotope files from wavefiles.tar.gz

 Setting up Julia

-In a shell on the supercomputer, run module restore; module load julia; module save.
-That will make the most recent Julia available by default, which will enable VS Code to use it.
+In a shell on the supercomputer, run module load julia; module save.
+That will make the most recent Julia available by default when you login from a terminal.

-Julia integrates nicely with VS Code; you can do without, but you’ll need to do some extra work (e.g. using viz and specifying --project).
-Install and enable the Julia extension on the supercomputer.
+Julia integrates nicely with VS Code; you can do without it, but you’ll need to run some extra commands.
+One way is to launch a “VSCode IDE/Editor” session from OnDemand.
+Check “Advanced Options” and set “QOS” and “Partition” to “login” so that you can install and enable the Julia extension on the supercomputer.
+For future jobs, you can request a compute node based on submission requirements (cores, memory, partition).
+You’ll also ALWAYS need to check “Show VSCode Environment Setup” and add “module load julia” at the end of the “Environment Setup” box.
 That done, you can run the REPL via the extension with Alt+j, Alt+o or via the command pallette.
 The instructions in the rest of this assignment assume you launch the REPL thus.

 Downloading and Using a Modified WaveSim.jl